sagemath/trac_to_gh/Issue 4010.md

 # Issue 4010: notebook -- Renaming worksheet: clicking OK with a blank text box should revert to worksheet's old name not name it to "null"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4010

 Original creator: TimothyClemans